 - Karen, Armstrong.
 Islam: A Short History, New Delhi, 2004. - Marshall ,G.S.
 Hodgson.
 The Venture of Islam: Conscience and History in a World Civilization, Culcutta, 2010. - Gerhard, Bowering.
 Islamic Political Thought: An Introduction, Delhi, 1996. - Ayse, Parman.
 Islamic Art and Architecture: The System of Geometric Design, The Cambridge Companion

-Block-4: Indian National Movement
+Block-4: Preliminary Ideas of Historical Research